SMS Blücher: Bombardment of Scarborough, Hartlepool, and Whitby

 On the night of 15/16 December, the main body of the High Seas Fleet encountered British destroyers.
-Fearing the prospect of a nighttime torpedo attack, Admiral Ingenohl ordered the ships to retreat.
+Fearing the prospect of a nighttime torpedo attack, Ingenohl ordered the ships to retreat.
 Hipper was unaware of Ingenohl's reversal, and so he continued with the bombardment.
 Upon reaching the British coast, Hipper's battlecruisers split into two groups.
 Seydlitz, Moltke, and Blücher went north to shell Hartlepool, while Von der Tann and Derfflinger went south to shell Scarborough and Whitby.
 Of the three towns, only Hartlepool was defended by coastal artillery batteries.
 During the bombardment of Hartlepool, Seydlitz was hit three times and Blücher was hit six times by the coastal battery.
 Blücher suffered minimal damage, but nine men were killed and another three were wounded.
 By 09:45 on the 16th, the two groups had reassembled, and they began to retreat eastward.

 By this time, Beatty's battlecruisers were in position to block Hipper's chosen egress route, while other forces were en route to complete the encirclement.
 At 12:25, the light cruisers of the II Scouting Group began to pass through the British forces searching for Hipper.
 One of the cruisers in the 2nd Light Cruiser Squadron spotted Stralsund and signaled a report to Beatty.
 At 12:30, Beatty turned his battlecruisers towards the German ships.
 Beatty presumed that the German cruisers were the advance screen for Hipper's ships, but the battlecruisers were some 50 km ahead.
 The 2nd Light Cruiser Squadron, which had been screening for Beatty's ships, detached to pursue the German cruisers, but a misinterpreted signal from the British battlecruisers sent them back to their screening positions.
 This confusion allowed the German light cruisers to escape and alerted Hipper to the location of the British battlecruisers.
 The German battlecruisers wheeled to the northeast of the British forces and made good their escape.

 Both the British and the Germans were disappointed that they failed to effectively engage their opponents.
-Admiral Ingenohl's reputation suffered greatly as a result of his timidity.
+Ingenohl's reputation suffered greatly as a result of his timidity.
 The captain of Moltke was furious; he stated that Ingenohl had turned back "because he was afraid of eleven British destroyers which could have been eliminated ...
 Under the present leadership we will accomplish nothing."
 The official German history criticized Ingenohl for failing to use his light forces to determine the size of the British fleet, stating: "He decided on a measure which not only seriously jeopardized his advance forces off the English coast but also deprived the German Fleet of a signal and certain victory."